A WIN-WIN FOR EASTERN CONSTRUCTION AT ONTARIO CONCRETE AWARDS

 The month of February is typically considered Awards Season – the Oscars, Grammies and the Screen Actors Guild honours.
 Well, the ICI construction industry has its award winners as well.

 Beginning with Eastern Construction, which has added two more honours to its long list of awards.
-The latest are the 2016 Ontario Concrete Award for Architectural Merit for the Queen Richmond Centre and the 2016 Ontario Concrete Award for Structural Design Innovation for the Audi Midtown Toronto project.
+The latest are the 2016 Ontario Concrete Award for Architectural Merit and the 2016 Ontario Concrete Award for Structural Design Innovation.

 “We are absolutely thrilled to receive these awards”, says Mike Kern, Director of Business Development for Eastern Construction.
 “Not only for the hard work of all of our staff, but also for our additional project team members in building these projects including Carpenters Local 27, Ironworkers Local 721 and LiUNA Local 506.”